mikehins/pepperidge/readme.md

 - [ ] Make "hot reload" or "custom domain" optional
 - [ ] Preset with examples for vue 2.x 3.x
 - [ ] Preset with examples for Inertia
+- [ ] Change the package name for boomer ??? `php artisan ok:boomer`
 - [ ] ...

 ## Changelog